openvm-org/openvm/docs/specs/vm/ISA.md

 ### Prime Field Arithmetic

-The VM can be configured to support intrinsic instruction for arithmetic over prime fields.
+The VM can be configured to support intrinsic instructions for arithmetic over prime fields.
 The VM configuration will specify a list of supported prime moduli.
 For each prime `P` there will be associated configuration parameters `P::NUM_LIMBS` and `P::BLOCK_SIZE` (defined below).
-For each prime modulus `P`, the 4 instructions below are supported.
+For each prime modulus `P`, the instructions below are supported.

 The instructions perform operations on unsigned big integers representing elements in the prime field.
 The big integer values are read/written from/to memory in address space `2`.
 The address space `2` pointer locations are obtained by reading register values in address space `1`.